-Ever wondered how Google manages to know the exact problem faced by users to offer the right solution?
+Ever wondered how Google manages to know the exact problem faced by users?
 Not just Google, services provided by its competitors like Amazon and Facebook are no less astonishing.
-The answer for such success is access to the right user data.
+The answer to such success is access to the right user data.

-Specifically in ad tech, data plays an important role in defining the success of a business.
-This is when ‘walled garden’ as term used to define the use of data by these organizations.
+Specifically, in advertisement technology (ad tech), data plays an important role in defining the success of a business.
+This is when ‘walled garden’ as a term is used to define the use of data by these organizations.

 The term ‘walled garden’ was first coined by John Malone, the founder of Tele-Communication Inc. later acquired by AT&T. This term is, since, being used by various industries, but mainly in the context of a closed platform.